 Most importantly: how do we reshape investor mindsets such that capital markets are widely used to intentionally advance the wellbeing of people and of the planet?

-In seeking to address these questions, the GIIN is pleased to work with Deloitte, who will provide valuable guidance throughout the Market Roadmap Project by supporting research design and data analysis, designing and facilitating gatherings of key stakeholders, surfacing strategic considerations for field-builders, and assessing implications of key findings for the broader market, among other activities.
+In seeking to address these questions, the GIIN is pleased to work with Deloitte, who are providing valuable guidance throughout the Market Roadmap Project by supporting research design and data analysis, designing and facilitating gatherings of key stakeholders, surfacing strategic considerations for field-builders, and assessing implications of key findings for the broader market, among other activities.

 Ten years ago, a small group of visionary investors launched a movement to develop a coherent impact investing market – one that has now reached a stage of growth that holds tremendous potential for a broad reimagining of the way the world’s capital markets work.